smoghal/cognito-amplify-idp-auth/README.md

 # Configure Cognito User Pool

-The assumption in this section is that a Cognito User Pool has already been created that we will configure with SAML iDP.
+The assumption in this section is that a Cognito User Pool has already been created that we will configure with SAML idP.
 If a user pool does not exist, create one with default values.
 Note down the `User Pool Id` as it will be used in following sections.

 ### Create App client